 JDRF has released a set of healthcare principles and will be working with a variety of stakeholders to advocate that these principles are considered in any health reform that may take place in 2017.
-People with T1D can share their story about the importance of these protections through these House and Senate action alerts.
+People with T1D can share their story about the importance of these protections through this Senate action alert.

 Evaluation of New Therapies